 Deforestation.,aerial,photo,of,logging,in,malaysia,rainforest

-How do you define deforestation and conversion? – Forest 500 uses the definitions of deforestation (including zero-net and zero-gross deforestation) and conversion (including zero-net and zero-gross conversion) as defined by the Accountability Framework Initiative.
+How do you define deforestation and conversion?
+Forest 500 uses the definitions of deforestation (including zero-net and zero-gross deforestation) and conversion (including zero-net and zero-gross conversion) as defined by the Accountability Framework.
 While deforestation specifically refers to the loss of natural forests, conversion extends to any change from a natural ecosystem to any other land use.
-The full definitions used can be found on the Accountability Framework Initiative website.
+The full definitions used can be found on the Accountability Framework initiative’s website.

-What is a Forest 500 ‘powerbroker’? – The 350 companies included in the Forest 500 are described as ‘powerbrokers’ because they have been identified as the companies with the greatest influence on tropical deforestation through their production or use of at least one of the key forest risk commodities (beef, leather, palm oil, pulp and paper, soy, and timber).
-Companies are selected as powerbrokers based on their exposure to those commodities, which is identified using a variety of metrics.
+What is a Forest 500 ‘powerbroker’?
+The companies included in Forest 500 are described as ‘powerbrokers’ because they have been identified as the companies with the greatest influence on deforestation through their production or use of at least one of the key forest risk commodities (beef, cocoa, coffee, leather, palm oil, pulp and paper, rubber, soy, timber).
+We select companies as powerbrokers based on their exposure to those commodities, which is identified using a variety of metrics.
 You can read more about our selection process below.

-Companies that are powerbrokers for one commodity can also produce or use other forest-risk commodities.
-If their exposure is not sufficient to be a powerbroker they are still assessed for the additional commodity under the Forest 500 methodology, but the scores are weighted lower for the ‘non-powerbroker’ commodity to reflect their reduced influence in that supply chain.
-The 150 financial institution ‘powerbrokers’ are the key lenders, investors and other financial institutions which provide the most finance, through shareholdings, loans and underwritings, and bondholdings to the 350 powerbroker companies.
+Companies that are powerbrokers for one commodity might also produce or use other forest-risk commodities.
+If their exposure is not sufficient to be classified as a powerbroker they are still assessed for the additional commodity under the Forest 500 methodology, but the scores are weighted lower for the ‘non-powerbroker’ commodity to reflect their reduced influence in that supply chain.
+The financial institution are the key lenders, investors and other financial institutions which provide the most finance, through shareholdings, loans and underwritings, and bondholdings to the powerbroker companies.

-The assessment no longer includes jurisdictions.
-Why not? – Previous Forest 500 assessments (2014, 2015, 2016, 2017) have ranked key jurisdictions on their deforestation policies.
+Do assessments include jurisdictions?
+Previous Forest 500 assessments (2014, 2015, 2016, 2017) ranked key jurisdictions on their deforestation policies.
 Since 2018, assessments have focused on company and financial institution performance, rather than jurisdictions.
 Jurisdictions are still included in the selection process; key producing and trading jurisdictions are identified in order to guide the company and therefore financial institution selection.

 Back to top